dean0x7d/pybinding/docs/tutorial/kpm.rst

 LDOS
 ****

-The :meth:`~.KernelPolynomialMethod.calc_ldos` method makes it very easy to calculate the local density of states (LDOS).
+The :meth:`.KPM.calc_ldos` method makes it very easy to calculate the local density of states (LDOS).
 In the next example we'll use a large square sheet of pristine graphene:

 .. plot::
     :context: close-figs